Appendix C — Platform notes

 If you run into problems with ‘quarantine’ for tarballs downloaded in a browser, consider using curl -OL to download (as illustrated above) or xattr -c to remove extended attributes.

 configure defaults to --with-internal-tzcode on macOS.
 The native implementation used to be unusable on earlier versions (with a 32-bit time_t and/or timezone tables missing information beyond the 32-bit range).
-For, e.g., macOS 12.6, option --without-internal-tzcode can be used to override this and R contains sufficient workarounds (for example, the native code fails to recognize dates with a negative tm_year, that is dates before 1900) for R to pass its checks.
+As from macOS 12.6, option --without-internal-tzcode can be used to override this and R contains sufficient workarounds (for example, the native code fails to recognize dates with a negative tm_year, that is dates before 1900) for R to pass its checks.
 However, there are discrepancies, notably in Europe in the 1900s and 1940s, even though the Olson database contains the correct information.

 C.3.2 Fortran compiler

-There is ‘universal’ (Intel and arm64) build of gfortran 12.2 at https://mac.r-project.org/tools/gfortran-12.2-universal.pkg.
+There is a ‘universal’ (arm64 and Intel) build of gfortran 12.2 at https://mac.r-project.org/tools/gfortran-12.2-universal.pkg.
 This installs into /opt/gfortran.

 The /opt/gfortran/SDK symlink should point to the desired path to the SDK (defaults to the command line tools SDK).
 This can be updated by running /opt/gfortran/bin/gfortran-update-sdk or manually.
 If the symlink is broken, the driver will issue a warning and use xcrun -show-sdk-path to try to find an SDK and use its path.
 (The SDK path is used when using gfortran to link, so not when building R but when installing a few packages.)